-WireGuard is a new open-source VPN protocol that aims to simplify the process of encrypting data.
-It promises to be faster and leaner than OpenVPN and IKEv2, widely viewed as the two best protocols available today.
+WireGuard is a new open-source VPN protocol that simplifies the encryption process.
+It promises to be faster than OpenVPN and IKEv2, and its fans predict that it will surpass every existing protocol.

-In addition to outpacing both OpenVPN and the very fast IPSec protocol during speed testing, WireGuard was built with ease of use in mind.
-Even manual network configuration will be quite simple when the protocol is deployed on a large scale.
+In addition to outpacing OpenVPN and IKEv2, WireGuard was built for ease of use.
+Even manual network configuration is quite simple.

 One of the reasons for the new protocol’s speed and simplicity is a streamlined approach to encryption.

-Basically, instead of working with the very long, ready-made encryption methods most VPNs use, WireGuard developers reassemble the elements that make up those algorithms (called “primitives”) in new ways.
+WireGuard’s developers have reassembled the elements that make up ready-made encryption algorithms (called “primitives”).
 The goal is to gain speed without losing security.

 Potential Risks of Using WireGuard Now

 Despite its many positives, even WireGuard’s primary developer, Jason Donenfeld, classifies it as experimental.
 This means your experience with WireGuard might not match those impressive speed test results because of potential stability issues.

 There are several security concerns, too.
 The most pressing is the way WireGuard assigns IP addresses.
 Both OpenVPN and IKEv2 dynamically assign IP addresses.
 This means your VPN issues you a different IP every time you connect.